QuantEcon/lecture-source-py/source/rst/python_essentials.rst

     single: Python; Iteration

-One of the most important tasks in computing is stepping through a sequence of data and performing a given action
+One of the most important tasks in computing is stepping through a sequence of data and performing a given action.

-One of Python's strengths is its simple, flexible interface to this kind of iteration via the ``for`` loop
+One of Python's strengths is its simple, flexible interface to this kind of iteration via the ``for`` loop.

 Looping over Different Objects
 ---------------------------------

-Many Python objects are "iterable", in the sense that they can be looped over
+Many Python objects are "iterable", in the sense that they can be looped over.

-To give an example, let's write the file `us_cities.txt`, which lists US cities and their population, to the present working directory
+To give an example, let's write the file `us_cities.txt`, which lists US cities and their population, to the present working directory.

 .. _us_cities_data: